rocky-linux/documentation/docs/guides/security/openvpn.md

 sudo mkdir -p /etc/openvpn/pki`
 ```

 Now copy the keys and certificates using a secure method of transport and place them in `/etc/openvpn/pki`.
 Some potential ways you can do this are using SFTP or SCP protocols.
-Check out Rocky linux guide [SSH Public and Private Key](https://docs.rockylinux.org/guides/security/ssh_public_private_keys/) to setup SSH access.
+Check out Rocky Linux guide [SSH Public and Private Key](https://docs.rockylinux.org/guides/security/ssh_public_private_keys/) to setup SSH access.

 These are the necessary certificates and keys needed for the client configuration and their filepaths on the server:

-- ca.crt
+* ca.crt
-- client1.crt
+* client1.crt
-- client1.key
+* client1.key

-After the necessary certificates and keys are stored in `/etc/openvpn/pki`, copy the sample file client.conf to `/etc/openvpn`:
+After storing the necessary certificates and keys in `/etc/openvpn/pki`, copy the sample file `client.conf` to `/etc/openvpn`:

 ```bash
 sudo cp /usr/share/doc/openvpn/sample/sample-config-files/client.conf /etc/openvpn